microsoft-healthcare-madison/team/okrs-2023-may.md

 ## SMART Health Insurance Cards
 Placeholder(drop in OKRs from Pool Party Gdoc)

-## Topic-based subscriptions are testable (GC)
+## Topic-based subscriptions are testable

-* P0: Sandbox is deployed that supports at least one of R4, R4B, R5
+* P0-GC: Sandbox is deployed that supports at least one of R4, R4B, R5
-* P0: Sandbox supports arbitrary fhirpath-based topics
+* P0-GC: Sandbox supports arbitrary fhirpath-based topics
   * UI supports SubscriptionTopic.eventTrigger via a "trigger this event" button
   * Anyone can POST a SubscriptionTopic and subscribe to it
   * Any fhirpath expression over current/previous works
   * Any query expression will work
-* P1: Sandbox supports basic filtering of subscription events
+* P1-GC: Sandbox supports basic filtering of subscription events
   * Any equality filter works
-* P1: Sandbox is deployed that supports all of R4, R4B, R5
+* P1-GC: Sandbox is deployed that supports all of R4, R4B, R5
     * Review of Firely's v5 SDK and multiversion/base versionless support?
-* P2: Sandbox supports advanced filtering of subscription events
+* P2-GC: Sandbox supports advanced filtering of subscription events
   * Any filter for any search parameter (with simple fhirpath expression) works
   * remove dependency on external fhir-server
 * P2-GC/BP: Subscriptions sandbox integrates with FhirPathLab
     * for subscription topic editing
     * subscription topic debugging
-* P5: Sandbox supports multi-tenancy to isolate users
+* P5-GC: Sandbox supports multi-tenancy to isolate users
-* P5: Sandbox supports IG loading for search parameters
+* P5-GC: Sandbox supports IG loading for search parameters
   * new SearchParameters can be installed via POST

 ## FHIR R5 is published and available for community use